OfficeDev/open-xml-docs/docs/how-to-open-a-presentation-document-for-read-only-access.md

 ## Sample Code

 The following example opens a presentation file for read-only access and gets the inner text of a slide at a specified index.
-To call the method
-<span class="term">GetSlideIdAndText</span> pass in the full path of the
-presentation document.
-Also pass in the **out** parameter <span class="term">sldText</span>, which will be assigned a value in the method itself, and then you can display its value in the main program.
-For example, the following call to the <span class="keyword">GetSlideIdAndText</span> method gets the inner text in the second slide in a presentation file named "Myppt13.pptx".
+To call the method **GetSlideIdAndText** pass in the full path of the presentation document.
+Also pass in the **out** parameter **sldText**, which will be assigned a value in the method itself, and then you can display its value in the main program.
+For example, the following call to the **GetSlideIdAndText** method gets the inner text in the second slide in a presentation file named "Myppt13.pptx".

 > [!TIP]
-> The most expected exception in this program is the **ArgumentOutOfRangeException</span> exception.
+> The most expected exception in this program is the **ArgumentOutOfRangeException** exception.
 It could be thrown if, for example, you have a file with two slides, and you wanted to display the text in slide number 4.
-Therefore, it is best to use a <span class="keyword">try</span> block when you call the <span class="keyword">GetSlideIdAndText** method as shown in the following example.
+Therefore, it is best to use a **try** block when you call the **GetSlideIdAndText** method as shown in the following example.

 ```csharp
     string file = @"C:\Users\Public\Documents\Myppt13.pptx";